ibm-cloud-docs/SecureGateway/securegateway_faq.md

 ### Answer
 {: #server-logs-answer}
 Error level logs on the server cannot be retrieved.
 Only errors that are made at the time of the request can be seen.

+## Where can I find the client logs for the Secure Gateway client?
+{: #faq-client-logs}

+### Question
+Where can I find the client logs for the Secure Gateway client?

+### Answer
+By default, the client logs can be found at the following locations:

+Windows: `%Installation_directory%/ibm/securegateway/client
+/logs/securegw_win_service.log`
+Linux: `/var/log/securegateway/client_console.log`
+AIX: `/opt/ibm/securegateway/client_console.log`

+You can change the location by using the `-p` option when starting the Secure Gateway client.
+See also [Startup Arguments and Options](/docs/SecureGateway?topic=SecureGateway-client-interacting#startup-args).

 ## What are the functional states of Secure Gateway?
 {: #faq-states}